yangheng95/PyABSA/README.md

 > PyTorch Implementations (CPU & CUDA supported).

-**PyABSA is an active project and under development, if you have the interest to integrate your models or datasets into PyABSA, please do feel free to contact us for necessary support.**
+**PyABSA is an active project and under development, if you have the interest to integrate your models or datasets into PyABSA, please do feel free to contact us for necessary support.
+Any message would receive response at least in a day.**

 # Preface